Sukisho: White Flower

 The final game in the series.
 Taking place a couple of years after Rain, many changes have been made to the school.
-Not only is it no longer an all-boys school, several of the former students are now working as teachers while others move onto other jobs.
-Sora, as one of the teachers, has been living a fairly normal life as he takes Minato's place as teacher.
-However, he realizes that it won't stay normal for long when he sees that Sunao, who he has not seen since the events in Rain, reappears in one of the halls.
+Not only is it no longer an all-boys school, but several of the former students are also now working as teachers, while others move on to other jobs.
+Sora, as one of the teachers, has been living a fairly normal life as he takes Minato's place as a teacher.
+However, he realizes that it won't stay normal for long when he sees that Sunao, whom he has not seen since the events in Rain, reappears in one of the halls.
 This game finally wraps up the story between Sora and Sunao and ends their conflict with Professor Aizawa.
 Depending on the player's choices, Sora can either end up with Sunao, Nanami, Hiromu, Matsuri, Soushi, or Minato.
 There are two hidden endings in this game.
 The Yoru/Ran ending is received when achieving the true ending, while the Kaito ending is obtained when all the CGs are collected.

 Mou Matte

-A spin off of the Sukisho games.
-Takes place some time in between Rain and White Flower.
+A spin-off of the Sukisho games.
+Takes place sometime in between Rain and White Flower.
 The player now controls Gaku Ichikawa, one of Sora's friends who worked in the Chemistry Lab.
 Gaku must now choose whether to continue his relationship with Kai Nagase or start a new one with Ren Shiina.
 Depending on the player's choice, Gaku may end up with Shiina, Nagase, or Kitamura.
 Most of the main cast from the previous Sukisho games are visibly absent, including Sora and Sunao.
 Of the original cast, only Gaku, Nagase, Shiina, Kitamura, Nanami, Nakahara, and Hano make appearances.